-Dividend income on financial assets at FVOCI amounted to nil for the years ended December 31, 2021.
+Dividend income on financial assets at FVOCI amounted to as nil at March 31, 2022 and 2021.

 8. Financial Assets at FVPL

 This account pertains to investments in redeemable preferred shares and Unit Investment Trust Fund (UITF) designated as financial assets at FVPL.